MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schema-entities/entity-names.md

 <!-- TODO: This section should be reviewed and moved to its own page -->

-Identifiers are used to name various entities (schema entities or otherwise).
+Identifiers are used to name various entities (entities or otherwise).
 Valid identifier names follow these rules:
 * They have between 1 and 1024 characters long.
 * They may contains letters, digits, underscores (`_`), dollar signs (`$`),